 Materials Used in Water Barrel Manufacturing

-Of all the materials used for water barrel construction, plastics such as high density polyethylene (HDPE), low density polyethylene (LDPE) and polypropylene are the most common; however, metals such as stainless steel may also be used in instances in which the water has not been and will not be treated with chlorine as it is highly corrosive to most metals.
-The most popular plastic choice, polyethylenes do have a downside as they are somewhat permeable to hydrocarbon vapors and should be kept away from stored gasoline, kerosene and similar substances.
-HDPE, however, offers a distinct benefit in that it is a FDA-approved material.
+Of all the materials used for water barrel construction, plastics, such as high density polyethylene (HDPE), low density polyethylene (LDPE) and polypropylene, are the most common.
+However, metals, such as stainless steel, may also be used in instances in which the water has not been and will not be treated with chlorine, as chlorine is highly corrosive to most metals.
+Though they are the most popular plastic choice, polyethylenes do have a downside, as they are somewhat permeable to hydrocarbon vapors and should be kept away from stored gasoline, kerosene, and similar substances.
+HDPE offers a distinct benefit in that it is a FDA-approved material.